US-China Relations in the Trump 2.0 Era: A Timeline

 The Global Times, a sister publication of the state news organization The People’s Daily, reported on Monday that China was considering responding with counter-tariffs on US agricultural goods.

-February 27, 2025: Trump threatens additional 10% tariff on Chinese goods
+February 27, 2025: Trump threatens an additional 10% tariff on Chinese goods

 President Trump announced in a post on his social media platform Truth Social that he will impose an additional 10 percent tariff on Chinese imports starting March 4, the date on which the 25 percent tariffs on goods from Mexico and Canada will come into effect.
-In the post, Trump alleged that fentanyl coming into the US from Mexico and Canada are made and supplied by China, implying this is the reason for the tariff hike.
+In the post, Trump alleged that fentanyl coming into the US from Mexico and Canada is made and supplied by China, implying this is the reason for the tariff hike.

 Trump already imposed a 10 percent tariff on all Chinese goods at the beginning of February, meaning the effective tariff rate would increase to 20 percent.